SvrT31/Comparative_Analysis_of_PID_LQR_and_MPC_for_Drone_Stability_Under_Robot_Failure_Scenarios/README.md

 I was partly successful in it, as I simulated a proper Typhoon H480 drone in the Ignition Garden version of the Gazebo simulator.
 I included an Inertial Measurement Unit (IMU) and a Pressure sensor for altitude detection.
 But I quickly found out that there was no plugin to generate thrust via motor commands, and I would have to code it from scratch.
 As I am not familiar with coding Gazebo plugins, it would take me about a month to add these plugins to it.

 Due to a lack of time, it was decided to not persue this.
-If anyone wants to simulate a drone in gazebo, they would have to start from writing the plugins.
+If anyone wants to simulate a drone in gazebo with the ability to control rpms of individual motors, they would have to start from writing the plugins.

 ## Drone Building